Outstanding volcanoes of the world

 - Mount Erebus – Antarctica, Ross Island.
 The southernmost active volcano in the world with many unusual features.
 Contains one of the few constant glowing lava lakes in the world.

 - McDonald Islands – Heard and McDonald Islands.
-Active volcano, at least 230 m high.
+An active volcano, at least 230 m high.
 The interesting feature of this volcano is that over the last decades it has turned two of the McDonald Islands into a single island.
 Through the eruptions the area and height of the main island increased, connecting it with Flat Island.

 - Mount Michael – South Sandwich Islands, Saunders Island.
 An active volcano on this small, glacier-covered island.
 Its 0.7 km wide crater in 2002 – 2006, and, possibly, up to this day contains one of the few active lava lakes in the world.

 - Atlasov Island – Russia, Sakhalin Oblast, Kuril islands.
 Beautiful volcano (Alaid), which rises from the sea 2,339 m tall and has a perfect cone shaped form.